juanmagalhaes/dp-challenge/src/questions/5/README.md

 ));

 // Create a HOC to inject the context on other components
-// Inject context as a prop named context to decrease the chance prop name clashing export const withContext = Component => props => (
+// Inject the prop with name context to decrease the chance of prop name clashing export const withContext = Component => props => (
   <Consumer>
     {context => <Component context={context} {...props} />}